Aliases for CD1C Gene

 GeneCards Summary for CD1C Gene

 CD1C (CD1c Molecule) is a Protein Coding gene.
 Diseases associated with CD1C include mycobacterium malmoense.
-Among its related pathways are Immune System and Dendritic Cells Developmental Lineage Pathway.
+Among its related pathways are Hematopoietic cell lineage and B Cell Development Pathways.
 GO annotations related to this gene include beta-2-microglobulin binding and lipopeptide binding.
 An important paralog of this gene is CD1B.

 UniProtKB/Swiss-Prot for CD1C Gene